Hassan-Stewart/Chat-Application/README.md

-# StewartConnect
+# HaAmiSphere

-Welcome to the  StewartConnect Chat Application, your go-to solution for real-time communication needs.
+Welcome to the HaAmiSphere Chat Application, your go-to solution for real-time communication needs.

 ## About Chat Application